mariusc/TicTacToe/README.md

 next move for a player, the engine would still work just as before.

 Possible further developments:
+1. Score keeping
-1. AI
+2. AI
-2. network module
+3. network module